erickTornero/blog/content/post/meta-learning-start.md

 ## Relation and differences with related topics

+Ok, the previous definition can be a bit confusing to other related fields such as transfer learning, continual learning, multi-task learning, among others, because all of them rely on the laverage of previous knowladge from related taks.
+But, think that in meta-learning a meta-representation is explicitly learned.

+For instance, in transfer learning, parameters trained with an specific task are transfer to another related task.
+Here, there's not any optimal representation to be transfered over tasks, don't matters if the parameters are the optimal to be transfered over different tasks.
+Or in Continual learning where adaptation to new possible non-stationary distribution is doing in continual way by laveraging previous knowledge, but there's not necessary the existence of a meta-representation.
+While for at least these methods are differents to meta-learning in the escense, meta-learning can be used to reach those purpose.

-It is common to get confused with other topics that are similar to meta-learning as transfer learning, continual learning, or multitask learning.
-Here we explain the main differences.
+[//]: <> (It is common to get confused with other topics that are similar to meta-learning as transfer learning, continual learning, or multitask learning.
+Here we explain the main differences.)

-**Transfer Learning:** Transfer learning aims to learn a task by taking advantage of a previous related learned task by transferring its parameters.
+[//]: <> (**Transfer Learning:** Transfer learning aims to learn a task by taking advantage of a previous related learned task by transferring its parameters.
 We can notice that this is very similar to the meta-learning target, however, in meta-learning, it is explicitly defined the notion of generalization over tasks, while in transfer learning it is not necessary.
-Another difference is that while meta-learning techniques can transfer parameters, it is not just limited to this, we will see a further explanation later.
+Another difference is that while meta-learning techniques can transfer parameters, it is not just limited to this, we will see a further explanation later.)

-**Continual Learning:**

-**Multi-task Learning:**
+[//]: <> (**Continual Learning:** Continual learning aims to lifelong learning, adapting to possible changes in the environment trying to avoid catastrophic forgetfulness. )

+[//]: <> (As well as meta-learning, continual learning takes advantage of the previously acquired knowledge to adapt faster along time.
+Continual learning can use meta-learning for its purpose but is not limited to do it.
+Here, like in transfer learning, there's not explicit meta-optimization over tasks.)

+[//]: <> (**Multi-task Learning:** Multi-task learning aims to achieve good performance over a set of tasks.
+Usually Multi-task learning promotes good generalization)

 ## Common approaches of Meta-learning

+There's lot of approaches to tackle the meta-learning problem, here we discuss the two most common, main difference is how they considers the meta-representation: Optimization based methods and Black Box methods.

+### Optimization based methods

+### Black Box methods

 ## Some applications of Meta-Learning

+Applications of meta-learning are diverece for superised learning, unsupervised learning, reinforcement learning, etc. Here we discuss some of the most important configurations.

+### Few-shot learning

+### Reinforcement learning